-We believe that our cash and cash equivalents and available-for-sale investments as of March 31, 2015 will be sufficient to fund our operations into 2018.
-We believe that these funds will be sufficient to enable us to obtain results from our first Phase 3 clinical trial of vonapanitase in radiocephalic AVFs, to commence our second Phase 3 trial of vonapanitase in radiocephalic AVFs in the second quarter of 2015 and to fund our CMC activities.
+We believe that our cash and cash equivalents and available-for-sale investments as of June 30, 2015 will be sufficient to fund our operations into 2018.
+We believe that these funds will be sufficient to enable us to obtain results from our first Phase 3 clinical trial of vonapanitase in radiocephalic AVFs, to enroll patients in our second Phase 3 trial of vonapanitase in radiocephalic AVFs, and to fund our CMC activities.